reinhardt021/firefly-app/README.md

 ## TODO

-- [ ] get background showing
 - [x] get dotted lines showing
 - [x] get blinking cursor
+- [ ] get background showing
+- [ ] have text area centered and sidebar just to side

-- [ ] have input field be the main
+- [ ] have text area field be the main
-- [ ] have input field have clear background
+- [ ] have text area field have clear background
-- [ ] have input field have dashed border
+- [ ] have text area field have dashed border

 - [ ] menu on hover or moving mouse
 - [ ] select options for font and other things

 - [ ] have dotted lines dissappear when typing
 - [ ] have dotted lines dissappear after few secs
 - [ ] have the menu dissappear when typing
 - [ ] have the menu dissappear after few secs

+- [ ] have adjustable text area

 - [ ] Deepwork = offline use
 - [ ] React front end